liamzebedee/learning-style-manager/README.md

 ## How to use
  1. Install Ruby 1.9 or later.
 Install Bundler.
- 2. Install Ruby on Rails 4 and other dependencies using `bundle install` and `bundle update`
+ 2. Install Ruby on Rails 3/4 and other dependencies using `bundle install` and `bundle update`
  3. **IMPORTANT:** Run `rake secret` to generate a new secret key.
  4. Set the authentication server URL `AUTH_SERVER_URL` in `config/application.rb`.
- 5. Run `rails server` and access at 127.0.0.1:3000.
+ 5. Run `rails server` and access at `127.0.0.1:3000` — run in **production** mode only.
 If you want to host on port 80 (recommended), then run `rvmsudo rails server -p80`.

 ## Technicals
- - Ruby 2.0 and Ruby on Rails 4
+ - Ruby 1.9 and Ruby on Rails 3/4
  - CookieStore for session storage
  - Bootstrap 3 and LESS CSS for styling webpages
  - [jqBootstrapValidation](http://reactiveraven.github.io/jqBootstrapValidation/) for form validation